(Louis Meulstee’s web site)

 The Shape of Things to Come:

-Twice a month, a new chapter or supplement will be released.
+Twice a month, a new chapter or supplement will be released, depending on its size.

 The articles/pamphlets below cover numerous pages and may take a considerable amount of time to complete.
 These will appear at irregular intervals.